actions/setup-python/docs/advanced-usage.md

 # Hosted tool cache

 GitHub hosted runners have a tool cache that comes with a few versions of Python + PyPy already installed.
 This tool cache helps speed up runs and tool setup by not requiring any new downloads.
-There is an environment variable called `RUNNER_TOOL_CACHE` on each runner that describes the location of this tool cache and there is where you will find Python and PyPy installed. `setup-python` works by taking a specific version of Python or PyPy in this tool cache and adding it to PATH.
+There is an environment variable called `RUNNER_TOOL_CACHE` on each runner that describes the location of the tool cache with Python and PyPy installed. `setup-python` works by taking a specific version of Python or PyPy from this tool cache and adding it to PATH.

 || Location |
 |------|-------|